BY LAWS/ STANDING RULES

 - $300.00 fee for all day programs with AM and PM sessions

-- Annual IRS rates mileage plus room fee is more than 60 miles and approved by Committee
+- Current IRS standard mileage plus room fee if more than 60 miles and approved by Committee Chairperson

-a. $50.00 fee plus 35 cents mileage.
+a. $50.00 fee plus current IRS standard mileage.
 Monitors will be closest person to workshop location

 GRANTS AND SCHOLARSHIPS